 The Air Force understood from the outset that the Warthog would operate close to the ground, making use of terrain features for protection, then performing a pop-up or "bunt-up" maneuver to attack enemy formations with cannon and other weapons, making use of its extreme agility and tossing out flares and chaff to blind enemy defenses.
 What the JAWS exercises demonstrated was that the Warthog was most effective when used in combination with other Army assets, including artillery and particularly helicopter gunships, which at the time meant the Bell AH-1 Cobra but would later mean the Hughes AH-64 Apache.
 Studies demonstrated that Hogs and gunships working together were far more deadly than either working by themselves.

 The A-10 could operate above the treetops at about 30 meters (100 feet) or so, the helicopters below the treetops, and between them they could spot and destroy the air-defense assets of enemy formations and then, that task done, smash everything else with relative impunity.
-Coordination between A-10s and gunships had to be coordinated by Forward Air Controllers (FACs) on the ground or in the air, operating as "traffic cops" to direct the strikes.
+Coordination between A-10s and gunships had to be coordinated by forward air controllers (FAC) on the ground or in the air, operating as "traffic cops" to direct the strikes.

 As far as the MiG-23 was concerned, Hog pilots were generally more worried about ground defenses.
-A MiG-23 pilot would find a jinking A-10 a hard target to get a bead on; the Warthog's flares could frustrate heat-seeking missiles; the target's low altitude, chaff, and jammer pod could similarly frustrate radar-guided missiles; and, last but not least, a fighter pilot that tried to press in on a Hog too close was likely to get a lethal burst of 30 millimeter cannon fire in the face.
+A MiG-23 pilot would find a jinking A-10 a hard target to get a bead on; the Warthog's flares could frustrate heat-seeking missiles; the target's low altitude, chaff, and jammer pod could similarly frustrate radar-guided missiles; and, last but not least, a fighter pilot that tried to press in on a Hog too close might well get a devastating burst of 30-millimeter cannon fire in the face.
 Sidewinders were apparently not often carried in the early days, but they would eventually be added to the equation as well.
 Taking on a Hog was not like picking off a sitting duck, it was more like reaching down a hole to grab a badger: it might not move very fast, but it could bite really hard.

 * The lessons of the JAWS exercises were codified in a "Joint Air Attack Team (JAAT)" manual that was to become the "bible" for Hog pilots.
 There was still skepticism about the type among NATO forces when it was deployed to Europe beginning in 1979.
 It was all very well and good to pick off tanks sitting more or less passively in the Nevada or California desert in bright sunny weather, but trying to nail targets that were shooting back in damp northern European murk was another question entirely.
 The fact that the Hog didn't carry all-weather nav-attack gear made the question very pertinent.